AttilaVural/AttilaVural.github.io/docs/index.md

 Welcome to my blog on IT in the pharmaceutical industry.
-My name is Attila Vural, and I am excited to share my insights and experiences with you on the intersection of regulatory compliance, IT security, and data engineering in this specialized field.
+My name is Attila Vural, and I am excited to share my insights and experiences with you on the intersection of regulatory compliance, IT security, and data integrity in this specialized field.

-Click on the topics on the figure below to read more, and feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/attila-vural/).
+Click on the topics on the figure below to read more, and feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/attila-vural/).

 <object data="front_page_diagram.svg" type="image/svg+xml" target="_parent" style="width:100%"></object>